-The Fund is actively managed.
-The Fund invests in growth-oriented companies primarily listed on a recognised global exchange, at the time of investment.
+The Funds are actively managed.
+The Hyperion Global Growth Companies PIE Fund invests in growth-oriented companies primarily listed on a recognised global exchange, at the time of investment.
+The Hyperion Australian Growth Companies PIE Fund invests primarily in growth-oriented Australian companies listed within the S&P/ASX 300 Index at the time of investment.

-B. Roles and responsibilities
+B. Roles and Responsibilities